Paul Kelly (Australian musician) discography

 The discography of Paul Kelly, an Australian rock artist, includes solo releases, those from various bands that Paul Kelly has led, and material from the related projects.
-Paul Kelly, under various guises, has released twenty-eight studio albums, sixty singles, forty-two music videos, and contributed to ten film / television soundtracks and scores.
+Paul Kelly, under various guises, has released twenty-eight studio albums, sixty four singles, forty-two music videos, and contributed to ten film / television soundtracks and scores.

 In August 1978, Paul Kelly and the Dots was formed from the remains of Melbourne band High Rise Bombers.
 In 1979, they released their debut single, "Recognition", on Mushroom Records and followed with other singles in 1980 including "Billy Baxter" in October, which peaked at No. 38 on the National singles charts.
 Their debut album Talk followed in March 1981, which peaked at No. 44 on the National albums charts.
 Their single "Alive and Well", from the second album, Manila, had a video clip directed by Jack Egan in July 1982.
 After the Dots folded in late 1982, Kelly was without a recording contract.
 The Paul Kelly Band was formed in 1983, however by late 1984, Kelly had disbanded this group.
 His next solo release was the single "From St Kilda to Kings Cross" in April 1985, with the associated album Post.